weltamdraht/ReticulumRasPiRelaySwitch/README.md

 * 1k resistor
 * transistor 2N2222
 * official RasPi usb-psu (powerful enough)
-You might want to use a logic level converter instead of a transistor or any other RasPi.
+You might want to use a logic level converter instead of a transistor.

 ## Putting Things Together
 * RasPi is powered via usb.